Overtime & Wage Disputes

 Here are some examples of compensable time that are often overlooked to the detriment of workers:

 In the above cases as well as many others, an employer is legally responsible for paying workers for their time.
-If you believe you haven’t been rightfully compensated for all of the time you’ve worked, an employment attorney specializing in wage disputes can help you formulate a plan to earn back this pay.
+If you believe you haven’t been rightfully compensated for all of the time you’ve worked, a wage and hour attorney in New Jersey

 Minimum Wage Violations: Ensuring Fair Compensation